1. API Clients support multiple formats

 A REST API can return the resource representation in many formats – to be more specific MIME-types.
-A client application or browser can request for any supported MIME type in HTTP Accept header.
+A client application or browser can request any supported MIME type in HTTP Accept header.

 Accept : text/html,application/xml